HOME Register

 What'd you mean by? a question statement to make sure we understand what someone said.
 What do you mean by this?

-brain: the vital organ of living species, human brain in this conversation.
+brain: noun.
+The vital organ of living species, human brain in this conversation.

 Go up